Motivational Speaker With A Powerful Story

 Your audience will walk away knowing:

-The brutal truth about why "being nice" became your prison sentence
+The hard truth about how “being nice” became a life sentence — and how to break free

 How to spot the 7 sneaky ways you're still people-pleasing (even when you think you've stopped)